-- 8. (1) The Presiding Officer shall be responsible for maintaining order at a Meeting and, subject to the provisions of these Rules, shall regulate the conduct of business therein. - (2) While the States are in session Members shall not have any communication with a person in the public gallery. - (3) The Presiding Officer may issue directives relating to the presentation and conduct of Members during meetings. - (4) The Presiding Officer shall be assisted in the preservation of order by the Sheriff and the Sergeant. - (5) It shall be the duty of every Member to observe due decorum in a Meeting and, in particular, to observe the rulings of the Presiding Officer. - (6) The Presiding Officer, after having called the attention of the States to the conduct of a Member who persists in irrelevance or tedious repetition of his or her own or other Members' arguments in the debate, shall direct the said Member to discontinue his or her speech. - (7) If on any occasion the Presiding Officer considers that the conduct of a Member is grossly disorderly or offensive he or she shall forthwith put the following proposition in relation to the said Member, namely - "That (naming the said Member) be suspended from the service of the States", and no debate on or amendment to any such proposition shall be permitted.
-If the proposition is carried, the Member suspended shall be directed forthwith by the Presiding Officer to withdraw from the Meeting and leave the precincts of the States' Chamber, and any such suspension shall continue to have effect until the close of the business of the Meeting on the day on which such suspension was imposed.
+- 8. (1) The Presiding Officer shall be responsible for maintaining order at a Meeting and, subject to the provisions of these Rules, shall regulate the conduct of business therein. - (2) While the States are in session Members shall not have any communication with a person in the public gallery. - (3) The Presiding Officer may issue directives relating to the presentation and conduct of Members during meetings. - (4) The Presiding Officer shall be assisted in the preservation of order by the Sheriff and the Sergeant. - (5) It shall be the duty of every Member to observe due decorum in a Meeting and, in particular, to observe the rulings of the Presiding Officer. - (6) The Presiding Officer, after having called the attention of the States to the conduct of a Member who persists in irrelevance or tedious repetition of his or her own or other Members' arguments in the debate, shall direct the said Member to discontinue his or her speech.

-(8) Where a case of grave disorder arises in a Meeting the Presiding Officer may, if he or she thinks it necessary, adjourn the Meeting without putting a proposition.
+- (8) Where a case of grave disorder arises in a Meeting the Presiding Officer may, if he or she thinks it necessary, adjourn the Meeting without putting a proposition.